eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/change-passwords-and-keys/index.md

 In order to persist this setup go back to your terminal inside the installation directory.

-The following make targets will create a database dump, store it in `data/backups/keycloak/latest.sql` as well as replace the initial database dump `conf/postgres/docker-entrypoint-initdb.d/keycloak_db.sql`.
+The following make targets will create a database dump, store it in `data/backups/keycloak/latest.sql` and replace the initial database dump `conf/postgres/docker-entrypoint-initdb.d/keycloak_db.sql`.

 ```shell-session
 make keycloak-backup keycloak-restore